Enhancing Mobile Testing Workflow with Stego

 While Stego’s AI capabilities allow it to easily generate test scenarios, we have found the most value in defining custom test cases to target specific areas of our application.
 In this example below, I’ve shared a scenario where testing fails so you can see more about how it works.

 Stego automatically moves through each step of the testing scenario.
-Below you can see that Stego has logged in with username and password, and is moving through the onboarding screens of the application.
+Below, you can see that Stego has logged in with a username and password and is moving through the onboarding screens of the application.

 Detailed error logs are provided as part of the output, which can then be inspected and exported for further analysis.